A Contractor's Guide to Industrial Construction

 By following this process, you can confidently select a partner who aligns with your project's goals and sets you up for success.
 It's the same level of diligence that top firms apply when building their own project teams, ensuring every partner in their network is a proven performer.
 Seeing how other successful companies build relationships can provide a great model for your own vetting process.
 This methodical approach ensures you’re not just hiring a contractor but partnering with a team invested in your project’s outcome.

-Your Research and Vetting Checklist
+Your Contractor Vetting Checklist

 Before you even think about sending out an RFP, your homework begins.
 Start by evaluating potential contractors based on their experience and expertise.
 Don't just take their word for it—dig into their portfolios to confirm they have a track record of successfully completing projects similar to yours in scope and complexity.
 Your checklist should also include verifying their state licenses, insurance coverage (including liability and workers' comp), and their safety record.
 A contractor's Experience Modification Rate (EMR) is a great indicator of their commitment to safety on the job site.
 This initial screening will help you weed out unqualified firms early on and focus your energy on the real contenders.